Langton Brackenbury

-He was first elected at the general election in January 1910, but was defeated at the December 1910 general election by the Liberal candidate Timothy Davies.
+He was first elected at the general election in January 1910.
+However the victory was short-lived as he was defeated in the December 1910 general election by the Liberal candidate Timothy Davies.
 He regained the seat at the 1918 general election, but died in office in 1920, aged 52.

 The by-election after his death, was won by the Liberal candidate Thomas Wintringham.

+He died on the 28th of April 1920 at Headington, Oxfordshire.